LIMONIC/DOSP-Actor-model-with-akka/README.md

 # Distributed Operating System Projects 1
-This project implented distributed computing systems based on actor model with F# and Akka.NET to handel intense computational tasks.
+This project implemented distributed computing systems based on actor model with F# and Akka.NET to handle intense computational tasks.
 To simulate high-intensity computaional tasks, the project takes reference from the Bitcoin's concept of finding some input string whose output values matches a specefic pattern after a cryptographic hashing computation.
 ## Problem Definition
 Given a string, use SHA-256 to produce a hash value.
 Check if the heading part of the hash value contains a specefic number of consecutive zeros.
 Only the string's hash value that matches the rule are considered valid.
 The higher the number of zeros, the more difficult it is to find a valid string.